WojciechMatuszewski/programming-notes/web/html-forms.md

 Usually, a **better alternative is the `insert` attribute**.
 This one is a bit nuclear, as it will prevent any clicks, keyboard and other interactions, but in most cases, it is what should be used instead.

-Note that the `insert` is _relatively_ new attribute.
+Note that the `insert` is _a relatively_ new attribute.
 Please check the browser support before using it.

 ## The `search` element